luchi1714/P2P-Blockchain-Network/auto-evaluation.md

 - Protocol codes eg|O| to indicate delivery works

 ### What doesnt work
-- If a particular client lags behind there is no contingency to update the CheeseChain of the client
+- If a particular client lags behind there is no contingency in place to update the CheeseChain of the client
 - Longest chain in the sequence not considered
 - Every client starts mining immediately there is no configuration to switch to a transactor without being a miner the program.
 - Tracker pings the clients to know whether they are still connected and removes them if not, there is a bug in the program we are still working on this, so for now client pings and records the active clients but doesn't remove if he is not active.